shihaocao/until-rockridge/content/index.md

 ## Until Rockridge
 Two former lovers reunite by chance on a train ride home and break a long silence between them.
 As the world rushes past, they revisit the unspoken, caught between holding on and letting go.
 This is a story of the orbits we navigate with the ones we still love.

+We're targeting a run-time of anywhere between 6 to 12 minutes.
+We expect dialogue to 50 to 70% of the run-time, and cinematic shots / music will be filling the rest.

 ## Who we are and why are we making this film?
 - We're a group of romantics, trying to have fun!
 - We want to figure out what happens in *liminal spaces*
-- We are inspired by the emotions from films like *Chunking Express, Hotel Chavelier, Yi YI*.
+- We are inspired by the emotions from films like *Chunking Express, Before Sunrise, Hotel Chevalier, and Yi YI*.

 # What are we looking for?
 An actress for *Katherine*: